-Hean’s practice focuses on patent prosecution and client counseling in a variety of fields including computer software, blockchain, AI, machine learning, wireless communication systems, medical devices, and haptic-enabled devices, among others.
+Hean’s practice focuses on patent prosecution and client counseling in a variety of fields including computer software, blockchain, AI, machine learning, retail point of sale (POS) systems, software relating to retail touch points, wireless communication systems, medical devices, and haptic-enabled devices, among others.

 In addition to preparing and prosecuting patent applications, Hean has experience with a wide range of patent related matters including re-issue applications, Ex Parte and Inter Partes Reexamination requests, Appeals before the U.S. Patent and Trademark Office’s Board of Patent Appeals and Interferences, IP reviews, non-infringement and invalidity opinions, and litigation support and strategy.

 Hean also counsels clients on a wide range of open source matters, including source code audits and open source policies.